-I’m not going to lie to anyone and say that The Crow: City of Angels is great, but the question of “Is it that bad?” is an interesting one and something that warrants a decent amount of thought.
-I absolutely think that it met with an unfair amount of criticism—and still does—simply for existing.
+I’m not going to lie to anyone and say that The Crow: City of Angels is great, but the question of “Is it that bad?” is an interesting one and something that warrants a certain amount of thought.
+I absolutely think it met with an unfair amount of criticism—and still does—simply for existing.
 But it doesn’t step on the toes of the original at all.
 If anything, all it does is expand that universe and that’s something I’m always going to approve of.
-I want more good Crow movies all the time, because it’s a mythology with virtually limitless possibilities.
+I want more good Crow movies because it’s a mythology with virtually limitless possibilities.

 The great Richard Brooks—still memorable for a single episode of Firefly, that’s how good his performance was in said episode—provides us with our villain, Judah Earl.
 He’s an interesting antagonist because he’s such a spiritual one.
 Possibly more spiritual than Ashe, who is technically an actual spirit.
 He speaks with a sense of calm and purpose and, refreshingly, seems to understand who his character is and where he’s going from scene to scene.

-City of Angels looks like a Guillermo Del Toro movie, even if it doesn’t feel like one.
-It has his same visual palate.
+City of Angels looks like a Guillermo del Toro movie, even if it doesn’t feel like one.
+It the his same visual palate.
 Specifically, it is just so overbearingly yellow.
 This boasts a strong visual style and, more importantly, does a great job of setting it apart from the original and helping it to stand on its own.